mrdk/mind/doc/words.rst

 .. word:: r@		( -- n ) "r-fetch"

    Copy the top of the return stack to the TOS.

+   .. source:: [Forth83]_

 .. word:: r0		( -- addr )